cliff-rosen/kh/_specs/workflow_step_control_redesign.md

 #### Workflow Transition Rules

-**From INTRO (data-less)**:
+**From EXPLORATION**:
+- Can stay in: EXPLORATION (keep asking questions)
-- Can jump to: any data step with met dependencies
+- Can jump to: any uncompleted data step (when ready to suggest options)
-- LLM chooses based on context gathered
-- Must provide SUGGESTIONS when transitioning

-**From BUSINESS_FOCUS (data-less)**:
-- Can jump to: any data step with met dependencies
+- Can go to: REVIEW (when all required fields complete)

+**From Data Steps** (PURPOSE, BUSINESS_GOALS, etc.):
-- Can go back to: INTRO (if more context needed)
+- Can go to: EXPLORATION (need more context before suggesting next field)

-**From Data Steps**:
-- Can go to: next uncompleted step in sequence
+- Can go to: another uncompleted data step (ready to suggest options for that field)
-- Can stay: current step (gather more info)
-- Linear progression: PURPOSE → BUSINESS_GOALS → EXPECTED_OUTCOMES → STREAM_NAME → ...
+- Can go to: REVIEW (when all required fields complete)

 **From REVIEW**:
-- Can go to: COMPLETE (finish workflow)
+- Can go to: COMPLETE (user confirms)
-- Can go to: any data step (to edit)
+- Can go to: EXPLORATION (user wants to make changes)

 **From COMPLETE**:
 - Workflow ends

+**Key principle**: EXPLORATION is always available as a fallback.
+LLM decides:
+- "Do I have enough context to suggest options?" → Go to data step
+- "Do I need more info?" → Go to/stay in EXPLORATION

 #### Benefits

+1. **Clear separation of concerns**: EXPLORATION for questions, data steps for suggestions
+2. **Natural conversation flow**: LLM can ask questions when needed instead of forcing suggestions
+3. **Always has a fallback**: EXPLORATION is always available when LLM needs more context
+4. **Intelligent transitions**: LLM reasons about best next step based on conversation trajectory
-1. **Workflow engine controls structure**: Enforces dependencies and valid paths
+5. **Workflow engine controls structure**: Enforces what transitions are valid
-2. **LLM provides intelligence**: Chooses best transition based on conversation
-3. **Validation prevents errors**: Backend verifies LLM's choice is valid
-4. **Flexible from data-less steps**: Can jump intelligently instead of forcing linear flow
-5. **Structured from data steps**: Follows clear sequence when collecting fields
+6. **Backend validates choices**: Prevents invalid transitions
-6. **Debuggable**: Clear audit trail of why transitions happen
+7. **Debuggable**: Clear audit trail of why transitions happen (LLM reasoning + validation)

 ---